Winchester is a men’s prison and young offender institution (YOI) in the centre of Winchester, Hampshire.

 Life at Winchester

 Winchester Prison is committed to providing a safe and engaging environment where men can learn new skills to help them on release.

 The prison aims to provide a service to the men that is caring, kind and compassionate, allowing them to feel valued members of the prison community.

 Security and safeguarding

 Every person at Winchester has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

 Arrival and first night

-When a resident first arrives at Winchester, they will be able to contact a family member by phone or a welfare call will be provided on their behalf if they fall under the PPU (public protection) laws.
+When a prisoner first arrives at Winchester, they will be able to contact a family member by phone or a welfare call will be provided on their behalf if they fall under the PPU (public protection) laws.
 This could be quite late in the evening, depending on the time they arrive.